Last updated: March 18, 2021

 Hypertension is considered a dangerous medical condition, because it can negatively affect individuals without presenting any obvious symptoms.
 Damage to important bodily organs and systems, like blood vessels can accumulate over time, and may lead to serious health complications.
 If hypertension goes untreated, it progresses to potentially fatal health conditions like stroke, eye problems, kidney failure and heart failure.
-Only about 30% of people who have been diagnosed with high blood pressure are treated for it, resulting to an increased prevalence and a potential source of cardiovascular disease and other related chronic health conditions.
+Only about 30% of people who have been diagnosed with high blood pressure are treated for it, resulting in an increased prevalence and a potential source of cardiovascular disease and other related chronic health conditions.

 While hypertension usually affects people during adulthood, the health condition can also occur in children.
 When high blood pressure develops in children, it is referred to as Pediatric Hypertension.
 Though less than one in a hundred children have severe high blood pressure, the incidence is commonly attributed to renal, nervous, heart and endocrine problems.
-The management of pediatric hypertension is often similar but not limited in scope to the therapies suggested for adults, including the adoption of a managed diet, exercise, weight control and some medications.
+The management of pediatric hypertension is often similar but not limited in scope to the therapies suggested for adults, including a managed diet, exercise, weight control and some medications.

 This organization connects patients and physicians in the southeast with the best health care options for hypertension.

 This network promotes the connection of pediatric doctors across the world and educates physicians, patients and the public about hypertension amongst children.